To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Introduction

-We derive that spikes are efficient only when exploiting their \textit{sparsity}, even if the current dominant \ac{SNN} training methods result in dense rate-based coding~\cite{eshraghian2021training} networks with very high spiking activity during inference.
-We make the following conclusions: \begin{itemize} \item On static data classification tasks, \acp{ANN} perform better than \acp{SNN} in both processing efficiency and classification accuracy.
-To reduce this gap, a possible way is to leverage sparse coding techniques, that potentially lead to an improvement in the model execution efficiency on hardware. \item On temporal tasks, SNNs show energy efficiency comparable to ANN chips; furthermore, only in the SNN domain there is an example of on-chip training with competitive task performance; hence, further investigation in this direction is needed, together with model training techniques to improve performance (e.g., classification accuracy) and the system energy consumption. \item Classification-based workloads employing bio-inspired sensors data, such as event cameras \cite{gallego2020event} and silicon cochleas \cite{yang20160}, can harness the stateful nature of spiking neurons with competitive performance and high efficiency. \item The optimal solution for a given classification task might be a heterogeneous model, made of \ac{ANN} and \ac{SNN} parts that operate synergically together. \Acp{ANN} are effective where \aclp{FLOPS} are plentiful, and \acp{SNN} are effective where bandwidth is limited.
-A mixed approach takes advantage of both. \end{itemize}
+We derive the following conclusions: \begin{itemize} \item \highlightReview{Based on the current \ac{SOTA} digital chips results and measurements }on static data classification tasks, \acp{ANN} perform better than \acp{SNN} in processing efficiency and classification accuracy. \highlightReview{Since \acp{ANN} Pareto dominate \acp{SNN}, we claim that \acp{SNN} do not suit static tasks.
+A key reason is that \ac{SNN} classification requires multiple timesteps, resulting in more operations than \ac{ANN} since the latter is computed in a single pass.} \item On temporal tasks, \acp{SNN} show energy efficiency comparable to \ac{ANN} chips; furthermore, only in the \ac{SNN} domain there is an example of on-chip training and learning on temporal sequences with competitive task performance~\cite{frenkel2022reckon}; hence, further investigation in this direction is needed, together with model training techniques to improve performance (e.g., classification accuracy) and system energy consumption. \item Classification-based workloads employing bio-inspired sensors data, such as event cameras \cite{gallego2020event} and silicon cochleas \cite{yang20160}, naturally fit the stateful nature of spiking neurons, but \ac{SOTA} models and accelerators are not exploring this kind of tasks, which could lead to an effective advantage related to \acp{SNN} models. \item The optimal solution for a given classification task might be a heterogeneous model, made of \ac{ANN} and \ac{SNN} parts that operate synergically together.
+Further research is needed in this direction. \end{itemize}

-In the end, we ask ourselves the fateful question: ``\textit{To spike, or not to spike?}''.